barduinor/box-workshop-python/workshops/folders/folders.md

 ## Concepts
 Box is not a file systems, but it does have a concept of folders, even if it is a somewhat virtual concept.
 This is because of the users familiarity with file systems, and the need to organize content.
-So a folder is essencially a container of items (files and folders), with a nested parent folder.
+So a folder is essentially a container of items (files and folders), with a nested parent folder.

 Folder id 0 is the root folder for the user, and it is the only folder that does not have a parent folder.
 Folder names must be unique within the parent folder.